iVP-GmbH/iVP-gitbook/home/ivp-planning/advanced-tools/fence-tool.md

 ## Fence types and materials:

-It is possible to change the type respectively material of the fence.
+It is possible to change the material of the fence.
 To do so, **choose an option from the list**.

 ![](../../../.gitbook/assets/iVP\_fence\_tool\_create\_fence.jpg)